 While buying travel medical insurance is not mandatory before travelling to Samoa, you should still do so.

 Medical facilities in Samoa are not as advanced as in Europe or the U.S., and those with serious illnesses often have to be evacuated for adequate care.
 A Samoa travel medical insurance plan could help you meet the costs, provided that it covers emergency medical evacuation.

-Samoa Trip Cancellation Insurance for International Travellers - FAQs
+Samoa Trip Cancellation Insurance for International Travelers - FAQs

 Trip cancellation insurance can help you avoid costs if your trip is cancelled by the tour operators or even if you have to cancel the trip, provided the insurance covers the terms of the cancellation.

 Why buy trip cancellation insurance for Samoa?

 Samoa trip cancellation insurance can cover your costs if the operator has to cancel your trip to Samoa due to any reason listed under the policy.
 It could also include cancellation for flights and hotel bookings.
 You can receive reimbursement for your prepaid, non-refundable expenses if your reason for cancellation is listed in the certificate wording.

 You could end up losing a considerable amount of money if the trip to Samoa is cancelled after you have paid for all the necessary bookings.
 The trip insurance could protect your money against such odds, so be sure to purchase trip cancellation insurance.